jasonburk/HemisphericViews/weblog/Episodes/Episode 002/Episode 002 - Transcript.md

 Yeah, I mean, unfortunately
 The way of the world is Wall Street.
-So I think we know where that's gonna land Wall Street doesn't care about the environment Wall Street doesn't care about customers Wall Street cares about Wall Street Yeah that quarterly earnings call you got to be showing you you got you got your margins covered So if anyone needs an Apple charger, just let me know I'm actually short a lightning cable or two if you could fire a couple of those over.
+So I think we know where that's gonna land Wall Street doesn't care about the environment Wall Street doesn't care about customers Wall Street cares about Wall Street Yep, that quarterly earnings call you got to be showing you you got you got your margins covered So if anyone needs an Apple charger, just let me know I'm actually short a lightning cable or two if you could fire a couple of those over.
 That'd be good.
 Sure.
-No problem So next up on the list, I'm curious to know because I can see both of your faces against it in our nodes default mail clients What's the deal here?
-Yeah, that is confusing to me a little bit.
-I you know, we got that in iOS 14 is We have the ability to now have a default mail client that is not Apple Mail and a default browser, which is not Safari That's fine.
+No problem So next up on the list
+I'm curious to know because I can see both of your faces against it in our notes Default mail clients.
+What's the deal here?
+Yeah, that is confusing to me a little bit I you know, we got that in iOS 14 is
+We have the ability to now have a default mail client that is not Apple mail and a default browser, which is not Safari That's fine.
 I think that's great choices is good
-Um, on the Safari side, I use Safari anyway, so it doesn't really bother me there, but I see that being valuable.
+On the Safari side.
+I use Safari anyway, so doesn't really bother me there but I see that being valuable.
 The mail side is the one that I am curious what you guys feel about this.
 You know, I, I, it was a new feature.
 I was like, Oh, cool.